-- You could also reheat the cocktail meatballs in a crock pot, but that will most likely take a couple hours.
-It’s hands off time, though.
+- You could also reheat the cocktail meatballs in a crockpot, but that will most likely take a couple of hours.
+It’s hands-off time, though.

 - To warm and serve, you can use your slow cooker or crockpot.
 Putting a bowl on a warming tray also helps keep these apricot glazed cocktail meatballs toasty hot.

 - If you can’t find apricot preserves, any sweet jam or jelly works well.
-The sweetness balances the savory ingredients for a most delicious experience.
+The sweetness balances the savory ingredients for the most delicious experience.

 For the Meatballs: